facebookresearch/parq/CONTRIBUTING.md

 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `main`.
+2. If you've added code that should be tested, add tests.
-2. If you've changed APIs, update the documentation.
+3. If you've changed APIs, update the documentation.
+4. Ensure the test suite passes: `python -m unittest discover tests`.
-3. Make sure your code lints.
+5. Make sure your code lints: `flake8 <path> && black <path>`.
-4. If you haven't already, complete the Contributor License Agreement ("CLA").
+6. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need